jamesonrader/AudioQR/README.md

 Data is extracted from a set of 2048 frequency/amplitude vectors derived from incoming audio using a Fast Fourier Transformation (FFT).
 Over the course of a second, thousands of bits of data can be relayed.
 Our triggers are concentrated between 16-22 kHz to minimize conflict with environmental noise and to remain human-inaudible.
 This means that any audio containing our triggers must be in a format that supports high-pitch frequencies (e.g., WAV) and should not be converted or compressed into a lesser format (e.g., MP3).

 Ultrasonic fingerprints can be generated to the point where single-use/throwaway triggers can be utilized for authorization and validation purposes, such as check-ins, private keys, and even payment processing.

-Select fingerprints can be [downloaded here](zip link) for demo and beta purposes.
-Fingerprints can further be customized and generated without limit on an as-needed basis by contacting info@qraider.com.
+##### To receive the zip of starter WAV files, please email info@qraider.com.
+Unique WAV files for check-in and authorization purposes can also generated upon request.
 Please allow up to 24 hours for a response.

 ###### Note: before publishing an app containing the XT Ultrasonic Fingerprint framework, please make sure you’ve read the FAQ and terms & conditions located [here.](http://qraider.com/XT/FAQ/)